apache/druid/extensions-contrib/grpc-query/README.md

 This project contains several components:

-* Guice modules and associated server initialization code.
+* Guice module and associated server initialization code.
 * Netty-based gRPC server.
 * A "driver" that performs the actual query and generates the results.